-Acting Prime Minister Nikol Pashinyan’s remarks, delivered during the state budget debate at the plenary session of the National Assembly of the Republic of Armenia
+Speech delivered by Prime Minister Nikol Pashinyan while introducing the Government Program to the National Assembly of the Republic of Armenia

 more 7 photos